 Today the bottles come with a crown tap.
 Alas.

 Chinotto.
 A fascinating drink with a fascinating story.
 Pronounced as key-not-tow, it may refer to its origin in China.

 Though the myrtle-leaved orange tree is virtually unknown in the East.
 The chinotto tree is part of the citrus family.
 Being bitter and acidic, the use is limited to the drink.
 And then again, only after a lengthy process.

 This soft drink is similar to Cola only in color.
-Due to crippled legislation Chinotto can be produced without chinotto.
+Due to crippled legislation Chinotto does not have to contain chinotto.
 Alas.

 There is nothing against home made cedrata.
 It all starts with preparing syrup.
 The proportion is easy.
 Half citron, a quarter of sugar and a quarter of water.
 Blend, filter and boil.
 Leave the syrup to cool down.

 Add a spoon of syrup to a glass of cold sparkling water.